-Referrals for Case Management When Placement Is Not Needed Immediately But DFPS Has Obtained Conservatorship
+Referrals for Case Management When Placement Is Not Needed Immediately but DFPS Has Obtained Conservatorship

-Related Resources and Policy: DFPS IMPACT Functionality Guide

-This process is used when DFPS takes conservatorship of a child or youth, but due to the unique circumstances, an emergency placement is not being sought at the time of referral.
-Examples would include when a child or youth is hospitalized (and not ready for discharge) or when a child is detained in juvenile detention at the time TMC is granted.
-EMPOWER will begin providing case management services upon referral.
+Related Resources and Policy: DFPS IMPACT Functionality Guide This process is used when DFPS takes conservatorship of a child or youth, but due to the unique circumstances, an emergency placement is not being sought at the time of referral.
+An example would be when a child or youth is hospitalized.
+4Kids4Families will begin providing case management services upon referral.